Hydra (comics): Fictional organization history

-Hardball, however, deeply hurt and shamed by the compromises Woodman forced him to endure and Komodo's attempt to bail him out of Hydra by telling his secrets to his field leader Gravity, mercilessly killed Congressman Woodman in front of his subordinates.
-His ersatz coup d'état paid off, and Hardball is appointed as the new Supreme Leader of the organization, severing every tie with his former life.
-His joining Hydra, however, is revealed to be caused simply by his having nowhere else to go.
-He surrendered to the Shadow Initiative, and is sent to the Negative Zone prison, destroying his Hydra cell.

 After the events of "Secret Invasion", Nick Fury discovered that S.H.I.E.L.D. is under the control of Hydra, and apparently had been from the beginning.
 He also discovered a number of organizations under Hydra's alleged control, including the United States' FBI Science and Technology Branch, the NSA, and the U.S. Department of the Treasury, along with the Russian Main Intelligence Directorate and Foreign Intelligence Service, and the Canadian Security Intelligence Service.

-Meanwhile, after having destroyed Hydra's undersea headquarters, Ichor, due to its having been infiltrated by the Skrull invasion force, Strucker rebuilt Hydra from the ground up, and after his discovery that Fury had learned the truth, reconvened the other main heads of Hydra: the Viper, Madame Hydra, Kraken, and the Hive, as well as resurrecting the Gorgon for the purpose of showing Hydra's "true self" to the world.

-Hydra (alongside A.I.M.) later appeared in an alliance with H.A.M.M.E.R.
-Following the defeat of Norman Osborn, H.A.M.M.E.R. disbands, with Madame Hydra using the remaining members to reinforce Hydra.
+Hardball, empowered by the Power Broker, is appointed as a double agent, acting both as an Initiative recruit and as a Hydra spy, with the role of gathering information about the Initiative and doing errands for Hydra in exchange for secrecy and the expensive health care needed by his brother, a former UCWF wrestler, who is crippled in the ring.
+Hardball, however, deeply hurt and shamed by the compromises Congressman Woodman forced him to endure and Komodo's attempt to bail him out of Hydra by telling his secrets to Gravity, kills Woodman in front of his subordinates.
+Hardball is appointed as the new Supreme Leader of Hydra.
+Hardball later surrenders and is imprisoned in the Negative Zone prison.

+In the aftermath of the Secret Invasion and Strucker's second death, there followed a series of power struggles, which eventually leaves Hydra without a formal leader.
+The Red Skull, returning to his Nazi beliefs, starts building a new Hydra from the ground up.
+However, this brings him into conflict with Baron Zemo, who is attempting to control what remains of the old Hydra.

-After the existence of Pleasant Hill, a top-secret community where Maria Hill incarcerated various supervillains (after brainwashing them to believe they were regular civilians via a sentient Cosmic Cube named Kobik), is exposed and subsequently shut down, the Red Skull's clone used the subsequent backlash in the intelligence community to assemble a new version of Hydra, starting with Sin and Crossbones.
-Although his efforts were still focused on rebuilding the organization, he had already scored a significant victory, after the sentient Cosmic Cube, having been "raised" by the Red Skull in the form of a young girl, to see Hydra as a great organization, altered Steve Rogers' memories so that he believed he had been a Hydra sleeper agent since childhood.
+After the existence of Pleasant Hill, a top-secret community where Maria Hill incarcerated various supervillains (after brainwashing them to believe they were regular civilians via the Cosmic Cube Kobik), is exposed and subsequently shut down, the Red Skull's clone uses the subsequent backlash in the intelligence community to assemble a new version of Hydra.
+Although his efforts are still focused on rebuilding the organization, he had already scored a significant victory, after Kobik alters Steve Rogers' memories to make him believe that he has been a Hydra sleeper agent since childhood.